 In addition, most life insurance policies require a medical test, while funeral insurance doesn’t.
 In fact, you won’t even have to provide any health-related information if you apply for guaranteed life issue insurance.

 A funeral insurance plan is generally more expensive than a comparable life insurance policy.
 However, the price difference is not huge, as the following chart shows.

 Does Life Insurance Cover Funeral Expenses?

 The answer is YES.
 Your life insurer will pay a lump sum to your family upon your death.
-Your loved ones are free to use the funds to pay for any expenses, including your funeral and related costs.
+Your loved ones are free to use the funds to pay for any expenses, including your funeral costs and other related costs.

-Many people use a traditional life insurance policy to cover final expenses.
+Many people use a life insurance policy to cover final expenses.
 If you are in reasonably good health, you may want to buy a life insurance policy with a medical exam instead, because these policies are cheaper than funeral insurance.

 When shopping for a life insurance product, adjust the face value so that it will be enough to cover end-of-life expenses on top of your family’s other financial needs.
 Our life insurance calculator takes your end-of-life expenses into account while calculating how much life insurance you might need.